bruwyvn/deezer/README.md

 ## Known issues

-- Tray icon does not appear on Gnome 3.38 using Kstatusnotifieritem/appindicator and legacy tray icons capable extensions.
+- Tray icon does not appear on Gnome 3.38 using Kstatusnotifieritem/appindicator support extension.

 ## Debugging